Skip Navigation

 }

-What we've done is made a call to MockHelper to tell it that the next call to /users_changepw (one of the many REST APIs) should return a mock response in which there is no data returned, but that we examine the data submitted to the REST API and confirm it matches what was entered in to the change password window.
+What we've done is call MockHelper to tell it that the next call to /users_changepw (one of the many REST APIs) should return a mock response in which there is no data returned.
+We also examine the data submitted to the REST API and confirm it matches what was entered into the change password window.

 Runtime Considerations